-The only way to avoid that is by using a VPN.
+One of the best ways to avoid that is using a VPN.
 It will enhance your security even further, ensure a safe connection, and hide your real IP address.
 A VPN will also hide the fact you’re using Usenet from anyone who might be watching.

 Again, if you want to check out Usenet, we recommend that you avoid any illegal activity.
 You can visit Usenet to view interesting part of the internet’s history — one that is best treated with a degree of caution.

 Get the latest news and tips from NordVPN.